 Begin the Packing Process

 Start to pack away items you know you won’t miss for the next month and a half.
-Some great starting points are books, records, DVDs and any clothes you can live without.
+Some great starting points are books, records, DVDs, and any clothes you can live without.

 Start Using Perishable Food Items